melissa-gentry/melissa-gentry.github.io/_pages/publications.md

 I am currently working on topics related to education, labor economics, and people with disabilities.

 ### ["Driving Inclusion: The Effect of Improved Transportation for People with Disabilities"](http://melissa-gentry.github.io/files/Driving_Inclusion_Gentry_012725.pdf)
+*Revise and Resubmit*

 People with disabilities face substantial barriers to economic and social participation.
 I explore how the availability of reliable and flexible transportation, provided by Uber, influences key quality-of-life outcomes for people with disabilities.
 This additional transportation option may serve as "reliability insurance" in case other modes of transit fail.
 Using a stacked difference-in-differences approach, I find that the availability of reliable and flexible transportation leads to improvements in labor force engagement and reductions in public assistance dependency among disabled individuals.
 Additionally, improving access to flexible transportation improves social outcomes, as indicated by increased marriage rates.
 Comparing the reduction in public assistance with the cost of enhanced transportation options to users suggests that there may be efficiency gains from government intervention in this setting.

 ### ["Divergent Paths: Differential Impacts of Minimum Wage Increases on Individuals with Disabilities"](https://www.nber.org/papers/w33437)
-with Jonathan Meer and Jeffrey Clemens.
+*Accepted* with Jonathan Meer and Jeffrey Clemens.

 We analyze the differential effects of minimum wage increases on individuals with disabilities using data from the American Community Survey and leveraging state-level minimum wage variation during the 2010s.
 We find that large minimum wage increases significantly reduce employment and labor force participation for individuals of all working ages with severe disabilities.
 These declines are accompanied by a downward shift in the wage distribution and an increase in public assistance receipt.
 By contrast, we find no employment effects for all but young individuals with either non-severe disabilities or no disabilities.
 Our findings highlight important heterogeneities in minimum wage impacts, raising concerns about labor market policies’ unintended consequences for populations on the margins of the labor force.